huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Ubuntu.md

 Use command `df -h` to verify mount point.
 Below is the sample output.
 ```
 Filesystem       Size  Used Avail Use% Mounted on
-cka002:/nfsdata   40G  6.8G   31G  18% /remote-nfs-dir
+cka002:/nfsdata   40G  5.8G   32G  16% /remote-nfs-dir
 ```

 #### Create PV

-Create a PV with below yaml file `mysql-pv.yaml`.
-Replace the NFS Server IP with actual IP that NFS server is running on.
+Create a PV `mysql-pv`.
+Replace the NFS Server IP with actual IP (here is `172.16.18.169`) that NFS server `cka002` is running on.
 ```
-cat > mysql-pv.yaml <<EOF
+kubectl apply -f - <<EOF
 apiVersion: v1
 kind: PersistentVolume
 metadata: